sikdesid/heroku-demo/README.md

-# Team workflow with GitHub and Heroku Pipelines
+# Team workflow with GitHub and Heroku Pipelines <Dummy Text>

 If you are on a team of a few people and you are working together on a product, you will sooner or later need to integrate each team member's work with that